Grant Guidelines for CHF’s Business Accelerator Program

 CHF does not give preference to any particular art movement, style, or trend.
 All painters, sculptors, and artists working on paper are eligible.
 The fund does not support performance, literary, or commercial work.

 - Request for support, including a detailed proposal and images of the project, if available

 - Supporting materials, if relevant (e.g., letter of intent from a gallery, commission statement, referrals, references, etc.).

-The fund partners with CallforEntry.org (CaFÉ) to manage the grant application process.
-Applicants must register with CaFÉ to view and complete the our Business Accelerator Grant application.
+The fund partners with CallforEntry.org (CaFÉ) to manage the application process.
+Artists must register with CaFÉ to view and complete our Business Accelerator Program application.